Equity Diversity & Inclusion Workshops for Arts Leaders

 - Increase awareness about current issues and the use of appropriate language;

-- Engage in a Diversity, Equity & Inclusion strategic planning workshop;
+- Learn how to create a Diversity, Equity & Inclusion strategic plan;

 - Learn to develop a plan for the recruitment and retention of underrepresented populations in hiring;

-- Learn from best Diversity, Equity & Inclusion practices already in place at Louisville organizations.
+- Learn from local Diversity, Equity & Inclusion experts;

 Workshops will be facilitated by Dr. Matisa Wilbon.
 Dr. Wilbon’s areas of interest and scholarship include adolescent risk behavior, family systems, structural inequality, race/ethnicity and the impact of current culture on the church.
 She has a unique way of communicating her scholarship practically to transform families and communities.
 Dr. Wilbon earned a Bachelor of Arts degree in Anthropology/Sociology from Centre College in Danville, KY where she would later be chosen as the Distinguished Young Alumnus.
 She received a Master’s degree in 2001 and a Ph.D. in Sociology from The Ohio State University in 2005.
 As an educator, Dr. Wilbon is a tenured Associate Professor of Sociology.
 She has been teaching for 11 years.
 Classes taught include crime and the media, juvenile delinquency, race and ethnicity and structural inequality.